SimplicityMobile/Simplicity/README.md

 ## Using Google Login

 To get started, you first need to [register an application](https://console.developers.google.com/project) with Google.
 Click "Enable and Manage APIs", and then the credentials tab.
-Create two sets of OAuth Client IDs, one as "Web Application", and one as "iOS".
+Create an OAuth Client ID for "iOS".

-Finally, open up your App's Xcode project and go to the project's info tab.
+Next, open up your App's Xcode project and go to the project's info tab.
 Under "URL Types", add a new entry, and in the URL schemes form field, type in your Google iOS Client's `iOS URL scheme` from the Google Developer Console.

 Then, you can initiate the login screen by calling: